-- Fully customizable: work from a template or use OU Campus to upload already made web pages.
+- Customizable: work from a template or use OU Campus to upload already made web pages.

-Etudes is the supported course management system (CMS) of El Camino College and Compton Center, which can be used to teach online or enhance on-campus instruction!
+Canvas is the Course Management System (CMS) of El Camino College and Compton Center, which can be used to teach online or enhance on-campus instruction!

 - Course materials posted are organized for students and instructor